TakeThatForDataFiz/codewars/algorithms_leet/anagram/README.md

 s and t consist of lowercase English letters.

+# Follow up
-Follow up: What if the inputs contain Unicode characters?
+What if the inputs contain Unicode characters?
 How would you adapt your solution to such a case?